swordzlim/RESMCM_ARI/readme.md

 * The version of mpirun (Open MPI) is 4.0.3.
 You can refer to https://www.open-mpi.org/software/ompi/v4.0/ to install OpenMP.

-* The version of Intel® oneAPI Math Kernel Library (MKL) is 2024.0, which can be obtain from https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-documentation.html.
+* The version of Intel® oneAPI Math Kernel Library (MKL) is 2024.0, which can be obtained from https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-documentation.html.
 For installation steps, please see https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-dpcpp/2024-0/overview.html.

 * The version of python is 3.12.1 and matplotlib and numpy also need to be installed.